VivianDLi/CryoViT-UI/README.md

 At any point, if you want to stop, simply close ChimeraX.
 Progress is saved whenever you type `next`.
 When all selected tomograms have been marked, you can close ChimeraX.

+### 4. Annotating Slices:

-4. Press the `Extract Slices` button to export slices selected with ChimeraX as `.png` for annotation elsewhere (e.g., `Hasty.ai`).
+You can double-check you've selected slices for all training tomograms with the `Slices exported?` or `Slice Progress` columns.
+When all tomograms are completed, press the `Extract Slices` button to export slices as `.png` images for annotation in [_Hasty.ai_](app.hasty.ai).
 If not all tomograms in the sample have been processed, a warning will be shown, and missing tomograms can be easily found by looking in the `Slices Exported?` column.

+In Hasty, you can import your slices at `Content > Import Annotations`, and start annotating them using the `Start annotating` button on the top left.
+> **__Annotation Tips**: Remember important keybinds, like `B` to enable brush mode, `E` to enable eraser, and `Shift + F` to fill any holes.
+> For large objects, I recommend outlining the shape, and then using `Shift + F` to fill in the outlines.
+> Ergonomically, I recommend using a tablet, having the non-pen hand on a keyboard for shortcuts.
+> Don't be afraid to use `Ctrl + Z` for undoing bad lines, or `Ctrl + Shift + Z` for redos.
+Also helpful are `Shift + N` and `Shift + B` for moving to the next or previous slices respectively.

-When you have finished annotating your slices, export them as segmentation masks and put them in an `annotations` folder under the `project root directory` (i.e., `project_root/annotations/sample/segmentation.png`).
+When you have finished annotating your slices, export them as segmentation masks (`Content > Export data`; use `grayscale descending` pixel order and order by `z-value`) and put them in an `annotations` folder under the `project root directory` (i.e., `project_root/annotations/sample/segmentation.png`).

-These segmentation masks should be grayscale and have a 0-value for non-labeled pixels, and values starting from 254 and decreasing per label.
-So, for a slice labeled with mitochondria and cristae, pixels equal to 254 would be mitochondria, and pixels equal to 253 would be cristae.
-If using `Hasty.ai`, this is automatically done for you by exporting annotations in `decreasing` mode.
+### 5. Creating Training Data and Splits:

-5. After inputting the annotation labels as a comma-separated list in decreasing order, press the `Add Annotations` button to add the segmentation masks to the original tomogram files.
+With your annotations present (double-checking that the `Annotation Progress` column is green, or correct), specify the annotation labels as a comma-separated list in decreasing pixel-value order.
+Alternatively, if exporting from _Hasty_, use the button to the right of the labels text box to specify the `.json` file included in the _Hasty_ export.

-Optionally, if exporting from `Hasty.ai`, a `.json` file will be included in the annotations directory containing the annotation labels.
-Using the button on the right of the labels text box, you can import labels from this file.

-6. When all samples have been processed (i.e., all highlighted with green), press `Generate Training Splits` to generate cross-validation training and evaluation splits for CryoViT.

-### Model Training
+Then, press the `Add Annotations` button to add your annotations to the original tomograms, which will serve as the input for CryoViT.
+These are saved in a `tomo_annot` folder in your `Data` directory.

+After adding annotations, create training splits using the `Generate Training Splits` button (this needs to be done per sample).
+If this is the first sample, create an empty `splits.csv` file in the `csv` directory, and select this file when asked for a "splits file".

+After the training data and splits.csv file have been created, the dataset is now setup for CryoViT training and evaluation.
+The entire `Data` folder can then be sent to the cluster to use cluster gpus for training.

-### Model Evaluation
+### 6. Training and Evaluation

-### Model Inference
+For new datasets, add any new samples created to the `Sample` enum in `CryoVIT/cryovit/config.py`.
+Additionally, change the entries under `exp_paths` in `CryoVIT/cryovit/configs/{dino_features.yaml/train_model.yaml/eval_model.yaml}` to the corresponding directories.

+Then, from the `CryoViIT` directory with `cryovit_env` activated, extract DINOv2 features with `python -m cryovit.dino_features sample=[your_sample]`.

+For just one sample, run training with `python -m cryovit.train_model model=cryovit label_key=[label_to_segment_for] exp_name=[unique_identifier_for_your_experiment] dataset=single dataset.sample=[your_sample]`.
+For multiple samples, run training with `python -m cryovit.train_model model=cryovit label_key=[label_to_segment_for] exp_name=[unique_identifier_for_your_experiment] dataset=multi datset.sample=[your_sample_1,your_sample_2,...]`.
+> **__Training a different model__**: Replace `model=cryovit` with whatever model you want to train.
+Currently, only a 3D U-Net model is available (`model=unet3d`).

+When the model is trained on some data, the rest of the slices for that data can be segmented using the trained model in evaluation mode:
+`python -m cryovit.eval_model model=cryovit label_key=[label_to_segment_for] exp_name=[same_exp_name_as_training] dataset=[same_as_training] dataset.sample=[same_as_training]`

+The results should be in the `exp_dir` you've specified in the `.yaml` file.
+> **__Future Notes__**: This experiment directory setup is currently being re-worked.
+When this refactor is finalized, the CryoViT codebase will be updated accordingly.

-### Tools
+## Tools

 The `Tools` menu provides basic utility functions for ease-of-use.

 `Tools > Format Downloaded Data` is for automatically detecting tomograms from downloaded datasets (e.g., CZI), and moves them into the directory structure required by CryoViT.

-### Settings
+## Settings

 The application settings control application-wide defaults, including which directory file selection dialogs start from, and how many slices to annotate per training tomogram.